Cyprus Tax Residency – Guide for Individuals and Businesses

 3. Can a Cyprus tax resident work remotely for a foreign company?

 Yes.
 As a tax resident in Cyprus, you can work remotely for a foreign employer.
-Your worldwide income is taxable in Cyprus, but if you qualify for the non-dom status, certain income streams (such as dividends and interest) may be exempt from taxation.
+Your worldwide income is taxable in Cyprus, but if you qualify for the non-dom status, certain income streams (such as dividends and interest) may be exempt from SDC.

 4. What happens if I exceed 183 days in another country?